A CR2 file is a Canon RAW version 2 image file. It’s created by Canon digital cameras and is based on the TIFF file specification.

-When you take a picture in RAW with a Canon digital camera, it creates a file with the CR2 extension which stands for Canon RAW 2 (Version 2 or 2nd Edition).
+When you take a RAW photo with a Canon digital camera, it creates a file using the CR2 extension.
+CR2 stands for Canon RAW version 2.

-They aren’t ready to view as JPEG images are but the benefit is that you can make adjustments in post-processing such as the white balance or exposure, without losing photo quality.
+CR2 files aren’t ready to view as JPEG images are, but the benefit is that you can make adjustments in post-processing, such as the white balance or exposure, without losing photo quality.

-The following is an example of a CR2 file:
+The following is an example of an image with the CR2 file extension:

 After you upload the images to your computer, the file won’t open because you need software that can open RAW image files.
 There are both free and paid options.